List of German field marshals: Weimar Republic (1918–33)

-After the loss of the First World War, Germany was transformed into what became known as the Weimar Republic, which was established according to rules formulated under the Treaty of Versailles.
-These required the reduction of the German Army to 100,000 men, a reduction of the German Navy, and the abolition of the German Air Force.
+After the loss of the First World War, Germany was transformed into what became known as the Weimar Republic, which was subject to the terms of the Treaty of Versailles.
+The military restrictions imposed by the treaty required the reduction of the German Army to 100,000 men, a reduction of the German Navy, and the abolition of the German Air Force.
 As a result of the new military arrangements, there were no field marshals created during the Weimar Republic.